vghuy17ck1/svt-av1-psyex/README.md

 - `Medium Fidelity (Less demanding content, medium bitrates)`

-`--preset X --complex-hvs 1 --crf XX --kf-tf-strength 1 --tf-strength 1 --noise-norm-strength 1 --enable-qm 1 --qm-min 4 --qm-max 15 --chroma-qm-min 10 --chroma-qm-max 15 --keyint 240 --tune 0 --sharpness 1 --filtering-noise-detection 4 --aq-mode 2 --qp-scale-compress-strength 1 --scm 0 --psy-rd 2.0 --variance-boost-strength 2`
+`--preset X --complex-hvs 1 --crf XX --kf-tf-strength 1 --tf-strength 1 --noise-norm-strength 1 --enable-qm 1 --qm-min 4 --qm-max 15 --chroma-qm-min 10 --chroma-qm-max 15 --keyint 240 --tune 0 --sharpness 1 --filtering-noise-detection 3 --aq-mode 2 --qp-scale-compress-strength 1 --scm 0 --psy-rd 2.0 --variance-boost-strength 2`

-I crank back some of the settings, including psy-rd as well as including `--filtering-noise-detection 4`, which enables restoration filtering at all times and tends to help improve image stability.
-CDEF is still disabled when noise levels are high, since its internal metric (MSE) to determine strength is still somewhat aggressive.
+I crank back some of the settings, including psy-rd as well as including `--filtering-noise-detection 3`, which enables restoration filtering at all times and tends to help improve image stability.
+CDEF is still disabled when noise levels are high, since its internal metric (MSE) used to determine strength is still somewhat aggressive.

 - `Balance of Appeal and Fidelity`